pensjonatus/flash-fiction/blog/made-you-look.md

 ---
-title: 'Made You Look'
+title: Made You Look
 date: '2013-10-01'
-categories:
+tags:
-  - 'flash-fiction'
+  - flash-fiction
-  - 'love'
+  - love
 ---

 He noticed her bright eyes the first time he saw her.
 There was no reason to